 Anyhow, I met Angelie in the summer, when we both attended the Spark Sessions photography workshop.
 We had never met before, but because we sat next to each other, we ended up as partners in an ice breaker game.
 In that ice breaker, attendees partnered up and learned about each other.
 Then, you had to introduce your partner to the rest of the group.
 Yes, that’s as nerve-wracking as it sounds, but it’s how we became friends!
 Ever since, we’ve been friends via Instagram.
 This is why it was so nice to be invited to her holiday cocktail party and to catch up again in person.

 All I can say is, Angelie sure knows how to throw together a cocktail party!
-She served fabulous drinks and a huge spread of appetizers.
+She served fabulous drinks and I don’t think it would come as a surprise to anyone when I say that she had a wide range of options that accommodated everyone’s drinking preferences.
+She even had the relevant types of drinking glasses that these drinks are meant to be served in so these made her cocktail party even better – if that could be possible.
+This is something I had never seen before so I may have to include the ideas in any future parties that I have too.
+Not only did she make a statement with the drinks, but she also had a huge spread of appetizers.
 Angelie partnered with Bonne Maman and used their orange, cherry, blueberry and caramel jams in each of her menu items.
 Angelie told me that her favourite way to use Bonne Maman jam is for cheese plates, but the blueberry jam is delicious on pancakes.
 I definitely need to try that.
+Not to mention that she recently got her ice maker repaired from somewhere similar to https:www.GrandvilleApplianceRepair.com so we had an abundance of ice for our gorgeous cocktails, which made the flavours stand out that little bit more.

 Bonne Maman Jam: